NinaWall.jpg

 Kids are Kind.jpg

-While I initially started Kids Are Kind Publishing to release my chapter book series, Sunshine Elementary, creating the platform was part to a bigger mission to shift the norm of chapter books.
+While I initially started Kids Are Kind Publishing to release my chapter book series, Sunshine Elementary, creating the platform was part of a bigger mission to shift the norm of chapter books.
 To make an impact on an entire genre, it would take more than one book, and more importantly, more than one voice.
 My vision for Kids are Kind is to create an incubator for new authors with different voices, to create (or publish existing) stories that exemplify positivity and kindness.
 With resources such as writing workshops, coaches, and the tools to create, publish, distribute, and market books, the goal is to give a platform to many authors who want to contribute to this mission.

 ABOUT